DrakeRyzer/SW5e-Episode-2/4-ExpandedContent/03-Archetypes/index.md

 _**Way of Telekinetics:** 6th, 11th, and 17th level_<br>
 Your force powers batter and blast your enemies with the strength of a hurricane.
 When you cast a force power of 1st level or higher that deals force or kinetic damage, one creature of your choice damaged by that power must make a Strength saving throw against your universal force save DC or be knocked prone.

-This feature can affect additional creatures when you reach higher levels: two creatures at 11th<br> level and three creatures at 17th level.
+This feature can affect additional creatures when you reach higher levels: two creatures at 11th level and three creatures at 17th level.

 ### Size Matters Not
 _**Way of Telekinetics:** 10th level_<br>
-You can manipulate creatures of Huge size or<br> smaller with your force powers and Way of<br> Telekinetics features.
+You can manipulate creatures of Huge size or smaller with your force powers and Way of Telekinetics features.